Tiago-Rodrigs/Website-Weather/README.md

 **User Can:**

-- see city weather as default, preferably current location
+- see city weather as default
 - search for city
 - see weather of today and the next 5 days
 - see the date and location of the weather